 Application of acids to the verruca is the most common way of trying to achieve this.
 The acid used by our qualified chiropodist is significantly stronger than those you can buy over the counter from the chemist.
 Our chiropodist also files away the hard skin which often builds up around the verruca, and often just by doing this the area becomes more comfortable.

-Do you need verruca treatment in Wilmslow or Manchester?
+Do you need verruca treatment?